skanderzoghlami/Deep-learning-lab/README.md

 # Introduction

 This repo is dedicated for RT5 class of 2021.

-It contains the lab assignments and the instruction on how  to submit.
+It contains the lab assignments and the instruction on how  to submit your work.

 ### Before you submit
  - You must do this assignment in groups of **at most 3 students**.